-For years, lunar science and exploration have brought excitement and inspiration to people of all ages.
-This is especially true now, with new opportunities for students and citizen scientists to directly participate in expanding our knowledge of the Moon.
+For years, solar system and exploration have brought excitement and inspiration to people of all ages.
+This is especially true now, with new opportunities for students and citizen scientists to directly participate in expanding our knowledge of the solar system.
 Amateur astronomers and students with wide ranges of equipment and expertise are making valuable contributions to our growing understanding of our nearest celestial neighbor.
 Learn how you can become part of the adventure!

 NASA Lunar Mapping and Modeling Project